DavidBuchanan314/mst-test-suite/README.md

 2. exclusion proofs for all newly deleted records

 This is *often* identical to the `created_nodes` list, but sometimes a superset, and sometimes a subset!

+`inductive_proof_nodes` should be the set of CIDs of the MST nodes required for ["MST Operation Inversion"](https://github.com/bluesky-social/proposals/tree/main/0006-sync-iteration#commit-validation-mst-operation-inversion)

 `firehose_cids` is the set of CIDs you'd expect to broadcast on the "firehose" in the `blocks` CAR (minus the commit object).
 That is, the union of `created_nodes`, `new_value`s from `record_ops`, and `proof_nodes`.
 In these test cases I aim to encode the *minimal* set of blocks, but it is legal to include superfluous blocks (within reason).